 “It’s a broad-based collaboration and a diverse knowledge base that really helps to get the best patient outcomes possible,” adds Carey Kimmelstiel, MD, Director of the Adult Cardiac Catheterization Laboratory and Interventional Cardiology, and Director, Clinical Cardiology.

 So what sets Tufts Medical Center apart from other tertiary referral centers offering expertise in these areas?

-“A lot of hospitals say they have a so-called heart center and all their specialists work together, but in reality it doesn’t always happen,” says Natesa G. Pandian, MD, Director of the Heart Valve Clinic.
+“A lot of hospitals say they have a so-called heart center and all their specialists work together, but in reality it doesn’t always happen,” says Natesa G. Pandian, MD, Director of the Heart Valve Center.
 “Our strength is in providing services in a real interdisciplinary fashion, not just within the Medical Center but also including the referring physician.”

 “We’re partners versus competitors in the care of patients,” Kimmelstiel adds.
 “We’re good at communicating in real time with the referring physician about what’s happening with their patient, and we’re good about returning patients to their community physician when treatment is completed.”

-The clinical expertise at Tufts Medical Center also sets the institution apart.
+The clinical expertise at Tufts Medical Center also sets the institution apart

 “We were the first in Boston to perform valvuloplasty twenty-plus years ago, so treating structural heart disease in the cath lab is a very mature subspecialty here,” Kimmelstiel says.